chadwickbureau/register/README.md

 will be more manageable, and the collation by identifier will help make the diffs easier to interpret as the collation order will be stable even as we revise a person's name.

-Files with the new layout will be available from 27 November 2022; the old monolithic people.csv will be withdrawn after the start of 2023.

 Location
 --------